Professional and Biographical Information

 Each year I serve as the research advisor for one or two of our senior honors candidates.
 Many of their recent projects have focused on questions related to highway routing or route finding in transit systems.

-I am the class dean for the Class of 2017.
-Working with faculty and with the rest of the staff in the Office of Student Affairs, I provide academic support to members of my class and to other Amherst students.
+I served previously as the class dean for the Class of 2017.
+Working with faculty and with the rest of the staff in the Office of Student Affairs, I provided academic support to members of my class and to other Amherst students.

 Scholarly and Professional Activities